-The American Animal Hospital Association (AAHA) recently released the 2017 vaccination guidelines for dogs.
+In 2017, the American Animal Hospital Association (AAHA) released the 2017 vaccination guidelines for dogs.
 These are the guidelines used by traditional veterinarians (typically not holistic) for vaccinating dogs.

 We've seen significant updates over the years and these new recommendations further support traditional veterinarians inching closer and closer to the holistic side of the house.